brics18/brics-explorer/README.md

 # BRICS EXPLORER

-This is the source code for Kaspa Explorer [https://explorer18.GORBANIOV.info](https://explorer18.GORBANIOV.info) written in JS with React.JS library.
+This is the source code for Brics Explorer [https://explorer18.bricspro.site](https://explorer18.bricspro.site) written in JS with React.JS library.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).